 This is a small recipe I use for my 3 qt crock pot.
 If I use my 6 quart, I use 1 1/2 lbs dry beans.
 A large pot on stove works well too.

 I have found at the grocery store in the bacon section a product called “Bacon Ends and Pieces”.
 It is 3-4 lbs of bacon odds and ends.
-It’s a lot cheaper than 3-4 lbs of bacon.
+It’s a lot cheaper than 3-4 lbs of bacon, and just as good.
 I divided the whole box up into sandwich bags of 1/2 lb each, and placed all in a gallon zip bag and froze them.
 A single batch of beans, one bag…double batch two bags, etc.

 Old fashioned corn bread is best with this.